whitehorse-technology/Dengage.Framework/README.md

 ## 5. Logging

 SDK logs any important operation by using logs.
 In default, logs will not be displayed.
-To enable logs call ```setLogStatus``` method.
+To enable logs call ```setLogStatus(isVisiable : BOOL)``` method.

 ```swift
         func someFunction(){